 Overview | Academics | Cost | Logistics | Student Voices | Apply

 Getting to Your Program

 U.S. citizens studying in Spain for the summer session do not need a visa.
 U.S. citizens must have a passport valid for at least six months beyond the end of the program.
 If you are not a US citizen, contact your Study Abroad Advisor for guidance.

-A mandatory orientation session, conducted upon arrival, introduces students to the country, the culture, and the academic program, and provides practical information about living in Alcala.
-A language skills diagnostic examination is conducted to identify the linguistic level of all participants so that each student is placed in appropriate courses.
+A mandatory orientation session, conducted upon arrival by CIEE, introduces you to the country, the culture, and the academic program, and provides practical information about living in Alcala.
+A language skills diagnostic examination is conducted to identify the linguistic level of all participants so that you are placed in appropriate courses.

 Excursions and Activities

 Other cultural activities designed to bring together American and Spanish university students are intercambios and student participation in clubs and activities sponsored by the Universidad de Alcala.

 You will be enrolled in the UW System required health insurance through Cultural Insurance Services International (CISI) and the cost of the insurance coverage is included in program fees.